mozilla/mozillians-tests/README.md

 Before each test run, clean up the repo:
     find . \( -name 'results*' -or -name '*.pyc' \) -print0 | xargs -0 rm -Rf

-To run tests locally its a simple case of calling the command below from this directory
+To run tests locally it is as simple as calling <code>py.test</code> with several flags.
+To run testcases that do not modify or delete data:

+    py.test --driver=firefox --baseurl=http://mozillians.allizom.org --credentials=/full/path/to/credentials.yaml .

+To run testcases that are known to change or delete account data use the
+<code>--destructive</code> flag:

     py.test --driver=firefox --baseurl=http://mozillians.allizom.org --destructive --credentials=/full/path/to/credentials.yaml .